An “expungement” in Colorado is the legal process of removing your

 If you have a UDD criminal conviction, you can petition for a record seal immediately after turning 21 years old.7

-When law enforcement wrongly arrests you due to mistaken identity – and you were not charged – the law enforcement agency must petition for a record expungement no later than 90 days after the police investigation determines the mistake.8
+When law enforcement wrongly arrests you due to mistaken identity – and the D.A. never charges you – the law enforcement agency must petition for a record expungement no later than 90 days after the police investigation determines the mistake.8

-5. How do I expunge my criminal record in Colorado?
+5. How do I expunge my criminal record?

 The first step for expunging a juvenile court case is for you to fill out these two forms: